drips-network/docs/docs/for-developers/guides/connecting-a-wallet.md

 This client assists application code in executing commonly used graphQL queries against the Drips Network's subgraph and formatting the results as Javascript objects.

-Now that we have a wallet connected, we're ready to see how we can create a Drips account using the SDK in the next guide.
+Now that we have a wallet connected, we're ready to see how a third-party app can allow a user to create an NFT-based Drips account using the SDK in the next guide.